|

 Nicole

 long before the primaries.
-When I visited the New Hampsire headquarters in
+When I visited the New Hampshire headquarters in

 2007, she suggested that they should hire me.
 I was very tempted, but decided